Date: 30 Sep 2019

 Brought the world’s first cloud endpoint security platform.
-Achieved a $3.3 billion IPO.
+Doubled its estimated valuation of $3.3bil to over $6.0bil post IPO.
 Created an early stage investment fund in partnership with one of its investors—CrowdStrike is unstoppable and one of the world’s top cybersecurity companies to watch out for—how did it arrive at where it’s at today?

 On 30 September, we were honoured to have George Kurtz, CEO of CrowdStrike, as an ICE71 guest speaker to share his CrowdStrike journey with us, and how a startup might become the next big thing.